BasilBP/foobie_tinkerhub/README.md

 ## Implementation

 ### Installation
-No installation needed — it’s fully hosted online.
+No installation needed — it’s fully hosted online. and if you WANT to run the code just run Python app.py

 ### Run
 Visit: [**ReelBites on ngrok**](https://a21f54cffa76.ngrok-free.app/)